ddella/WebSocket/certificate.md

-﻿# Web Server / WebSocket Server SSL/TLS certificate
+﻿# Web Server or WebSocket Server SSL/TLS certificate

 ## Introduction

 To be able to use secure WebSocket, `wss://`, you need to buy or create an `SSL/TLS` certificate.
 Since it's for a workshop, I decided to create my own certificate and trust it in my OS.

-Steps to create a self-signed SSL/TLS certificate.
-This can be used for `https://` or WebSocket server `wss://`.
+The self-signed SSL/TLS certificate can be used for `https://` or WebSocket server `wss://`.

 If you cloned this workshop and followed all the steps, you should be in the directory `server` and have the sub-directory `ssl` with only the file `websocket.cnf`.

-You can generate two types of certificate,
+You can generate two types of certificate:

 1. a self-signed certificate.
 2. a certificate signed by your private CA.
->For this workshop both will work just fine.
-Just do one of the preceding steps, it won't do any harm if you do both.
+>For this workshop, both will work just fine.
+Just do **one** of the preceding steps, it won't do any harm if you do both.

-3. The last step is to **trust** the cetificate you created.
+3. The last step is to **trust** the cetificate you created, in your OS.

 ## 1. Create a Self-signed certificate